AfrikaBurn/TMI/docs/context.md

 # TMI Context

->A platform to empower and mobilise communities to realise their own projects;
->A tool to find and share resources without commercial agenda;
->A means to publish and share information without bias or manipulation;
->A facilitator of agreements;
->An ecosystem that nurtures, protects and promotes its participants.

-## Setting

-Burns are a social experiment where participants create a temporary town where there was none.
+Burns are social experiments where participants create a temporary town where there was none.
 The experiment enables and experience that is created through participants contributing artworks, theme camps, mutant vehicles, performances and infrastructure.